Agency outsourcing systems: add offshore capacity without chaos

 What should an agency outsource first?

 Start with one repeatable lane such as reporting, QA checks, content uploads, CRM cleanup, list research, invoice follow-up, or meeting-note cleanup.
-Avoid vague catch-all support until one workflow is stable.
+Avoid vague catch-all support until one work process is stable.

 How many offshore hours should an agency start with?

 A safe pilot is usually 10 to 20 hours per week for 30 days.
-That is enough volume to test the workflow without pushing client-risk decisions onto a new assistant.
+That is enough volume to test the work process without pushing client-risk decisions onto a new assistant.

 Who should review offshore agency work?

 Assign one in-house reviewer for each lane.
-The reviewer checks risky outputs, updates the SOP, and decides whether the next month should keep, tighten, or expand the workflow.
+The reviewer checks risky finished work, updates the SOP, and decides whether the next month should keep, tighten, or expand the work process.

 Sources